viptv-work/vt-update/README.md

-# Update helper for Viptv
+# Update Helper For VipTv